Clarisonic Mia 2 Review: Thoughts After 2 Years of Using it.

 This is where things gets interesting.
 On a firsthand glance it just looks like a big spinning brush, but the way it works is actually more complicated and fairly scientific.
 Definitely something the engineers who designed it deserve major credit for.

-Alright, so what do I mean?
+What do I mean?
 Let’s take a look at an excerpt from Clarisonic patent and a research paper.

 The personal care appliance includes an oscillating motor structure in the body thereof which drives an armature through a total angle of 8°-26°, at a frequency in the range of 120-220 Hz.
 (1)